AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 specifications), a read or write of some part of an allocated object is treated like a read or write of the owner of that allocated object.
-For example, an assignment to Some_Standalone_Variable.Some_Component.all is treated like an assignment to Some_Standalone_Variable.Some_Component .
+For example, an assignment to Some_Standalone_Variable.Some_Component.all is treated like an assignment to Some_Standalone_Variable.Some_Component.
 Similarly, there is no explicit mention of anything related to access types in a Refined_State or Initializes aspect specification; allocated objects are treated like components of their owners and, like components, they are